-Come Christmastime throughout central Europe, you’ll happen upon cookies shaped in the fashion of a crescent moon in practically every country.
-We’re still researching this and getting our facts aligned in terms of the significance of the shape, but while we do that, won’t you help yourself to this lovely, tender, delicate little classic.–Renee Schettler
+Come Christmas throughout central Europe, you’ll happen upon cookies shaped in the fashion of a crescent moon in practically every country.
+We’re still getting our facts aligned as to the significance of the shape, but while we do that, help yourself to this lovely, tender, delicate little classic.–Renee Schettler

 - 1 1/2 cups shelled walnuts

 - 1/4 cup confectioners’ sugar, plus more for sprinkling

 - 9 tablespoons unsalted butter, at room temperature

 - 3/4 cup all-purpose flour, plus more for shaping

 - Preheat the oven to 325°F (160°C).

 - Toast the walnuts in a dry skillet over medium-low heat just until they give off a nutty aroma, which ought to take no more than a few minutes.
 Dump the walnuts on a plate and let cool to room temperature.

 - Blitz the walnuts in a food processor until pulverized.
 Return the walnuts to the plate.
 Pour the sugar into the food processor and blitz just to break up any lumps.
 Now add the soft butter to the sugar and process again to combine.
 Then add the flour and salt and process yet again.
 Open the lid of the processor, scrape down the sides, then return the walnuts to the processor and pulse just until everything is combined.